refaktor/rye/NOTES_2.md

  * a set-word _a:_
 * Are sets really that usefull in practice?
 * Can dictionaries (or sets) be used as specific code elements in which case we want that they can include all rye values
-  * we can and do use dictionary like blocks as code, in specific dialects, but they internally can't be and aren't dictionaries
+  * we can and do use dictionary like blocks as code, in specific dialects, but they internally can't be and aren't  woudictionaries
   * are dictionaries evaluated implicitly or explicitly, just values or keys also? with compose reduce ...
   * ...

 The compose route ...

      val: 12 key: "ab"
      some-dict: compose [ ab: "val" (key): (val) ]

 If dict can hold only literal values, they we could eval all values, and only the keys that are explicitly marked like

      some-dict: [ ab: "val" ?key: val ]

 I am begining to understand why rebol would rather have just blocks ... but I still think we need them on a practical side ... need to think about it more.